NewcastleRSE/dolfin-flutter-development/README.md

 ### Android

-1. Download the relevant `google-services.json` file [from Firebase](https://console.firebase.google.com/project/dolfin-ec4ba/settings/general/android:uk.ac.ncl.rse.dolfin).
+1. Download the relevant `google-services.json` file [from Firebase](https://console.firebase.google.com/project/dolfin-ec4ba/settings/general/android:uk.ac.ncl.rse.dolfin.admin).
-   To confirm you have the correct file, you will see `uk.ac.ncl.rse.dolfin` under `package-name`.
+   To confirm you have the correct file, you will see `uk.ac.ncl.rse.dolfin.admin` under `package-name`.
 2. Copy the file to `dolfin-flutter/android/app/` directory

 Run the Android App for the first time